seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
             "Additional information about the cryptographic device
             material (CDM).
-This information can be retrieved from the downloaded Product Availability List (PAL) or manually configured by the manager both at or after row creation."
+This information can be retrieved from the downloaded cryptographic device material list (CDML) or manually configured by the manager both at or after row creation."
         ::= { cCDMDeliveryEntry 4 }

     cCDMLastDownloadDate  OBJECT-TYPE